-405. Responsible Opioid Prescribing was sponsored by Purdue and Teva, among others.
-The FSMB website described it as the "leading continuing medical education (CME) activity for prescribers of opioid medications."

-406. In all, more than 163,000 copies of Responsible Opioid Prescribing were distributed nationally.
+FSMB website described it as the "leading continuing medical education (CME) activity for prescribers of opioid medications."
+Endo sales representatives distributed copies of Responsible Opioid Prescribing with a special introductory letter from Dr. Scott Fishman.

-407. The American Medical Association ("AMA") recognized the impropriety that pharmaceutical company-funded CMEs creates; stating that support from drug companies with a financial interest in the content being promoted "creates conditions in which external interests could influence the availability and/or content" of the programs and urges that "[w]hen possible, CME[s] should be provided without such support or the participation of individuals who have financial interests in the education subject matter."135

-408. Physicians, including those who practice or practiced in Nevada, attended or reviewed CMEs sponsored by the Manufacturer Defendants during the relevant time period and were misled by them.

-19 409.
-By sponsoring CME programs put on by Front Groups like APF, AAPM, and 20 others, the Manufacturer Defendants could expect instructors to deliver messages favorable to 21 them, as these organizations were dependent on the Manufacturer Defendants for other 22 projects.
-The sponsoring organizations honored this principle by hiring pro-opioid KOLs to 23 give talks that supported chronic opioid therapy.
-Manufacturer Defendant-driven content in 24 these CMEs had a direct and immediate effect on Nevada prescribers' views on opioids.
-25 Producers of CMEs and the Manufacturer Defendants both measure the effects of CMEs on 26 prescribers' views on opioids and their absorption of specific messages, confirming the strategic marketing purpose in supporting them.
+- In all, more than 163,000 copies of Responsible Opioid Prescribing were 457. distributed nationally. - The American Medical Association ("AMA") recognized the impropriety that 458. pharmaceutical company-funded CMEs creates; stating that support from drug companies with a financial interest in the content being promoted "creates conditions in which external interests could influence the availability and/or content" of the programs and urges that "[w]hen possible, CME[s] should be provided without such support or the participation of individuals who have financial interests in the education subject matter."
+148 - Physicians, including those who practice or practiced in Nevada, attended or reviewed CMEs sponsored by the Manufacturer Defendants during the relevant time period and were misled by them. - By sponsoring CME programs put on by Front Groups like APF, AAPM, and 460. others, the Manufacturer Defendants could expect instructors to deliver messages favorable to them, as these organizations were dependent on the Manufacturer Defendants for other projects.
+The sponsoring organizations honored this principle by hiring pro-opioid KOLs to give talks that supported chronic opioid therapy.
+Manufacturer Defendant-driven content in these CMEs had a direct and immediate effect on Nevada prescribers' views on opioids.
+Producers of CMEs and the Manufacturer Defendants both measure the effects of CMEs on prescribers' views on opioids and their absorption of specific messages, confirming the strategic marketing purpose in supporting them. - d.
+The Manufacturer Defendants Used "Branded" Advertising to Promote Their Products to Doctors and Consumers.

-135 Opinion 9.0115, Financial Relationships with Industry in CME, Am.
+Opinion 9.0115, Financial Relationships with Industry in CME, Am.
 Med.
 Ass'n (Nov.
 2011), at 1.